emberjs/rfcs/text/0779-first-class-component-templates.md

 1. Do not support it.
 Adding a backing class is simply a matter of adding an import and adding a class.

-2. Reimplement the blueprint using an AST transform (which we have prior art for: route generation uses that approach), to add a backing class for an existing default export in the module.
+2. Re-implement the blueprint using an AST transform (which we have prior art for: route generation uses that approach), to add a backing class for an existing default export in the module.

 (We should take (1) here as a default starting point, while encouraging the community to implement (2) if interested.)

 We should also update the name of the class generated for a component class.
 The default behavior of today's blueprint when generating a component is to suffix the class name with `Component`.
 Thus, running `ember generate component greeting --component-class=@glimmer/component` will produce a class named `GreetingComponent`.[^ts-component-name]

 There was room for debate about whether this made sense for naming component classes up till now, since the invocation name was based on the file name (using Ember's resolution rules) and *not* the class name.
 Now, though, it *will* be based on the imported name, and the standard behavior of auto-import tooling is to import classes by their full name—whether the item is a named export or a default export.
-When a user goes to autocomplete `Greeting` (e.g. in [Glint][glint]), they will end up with `GreetingComponent`, leading to this sort of thing if they don’t rename it:
+When a user goes to auto-complete `Greeting` (e.g. in [Glint][glint]), they will end up with `GreetingComponent`, leading to this sort of thing if they don’t rename it:

 ```js
 import GreetingComponent from './greeting';